Application Control enables network administrators to block certain legitimate applications from running on work computers.

 To remove an application you must temporarily disable on-access scanning for applications, then uninstall it in the standard way, using the uninstaller provided, or Windows add/remove programs in the Windows control panel.

-The list should synchronize automatically when new anti-virus packages download.
-If the list does not appear to be in sync see article 114395 to refresh the list.
+The list should synchronize automatically when new Anti-virus packages are downloaded.
+If the list does not appear to be in sync see Application Control list out of date to refresh the list.

 The Policy Setup Guide is an excellent resource for planning and rolling out your policies.
 Aside from that we can offer a few tips: